SakhileNM/SANSA-Geomagnetic-Data-QC-Tool/README.md

 ## Usage

 1. **Configure your analysis** in the left panel:
+   - Select single or multi-station mode
    - Select station(s) from the dropdown
    - Choose instrument type(s)
    - Set the date range for analysis
-   - Select single or multi-station mode

-2. **Generate plots** by clicking "Plot Comparison" or "Plot Single Station"
+2. **Generate plots** by clicking "Plot Comparison / Single Station"

 3. **View results** in the right panel with interactive matplotlib plots